buzzqw/TUS/OBSS/markdown-separati/en/11-rules-for-proficiencies.md

 The table below serves to relate the difficulty to the minimum ability needed to succeed in the check with an average roll (a score of 10 rolling 3d6).
 Use these indications to get an idea of the difficulty scales.

-The Narrator won' \*\*t tell you make a check at difficulty 10, but will say that the check doesn' \*\*t present elements of particular difficulty.
+The Game Master won' \*\*t tell you to make a check at difficulty 10, but will say that the check doesn' \*\*t present elements of particular difficulty.

 **Table: Difficulty Class**